Iowa Lottery: Current multi-jurisdictional games offered

-Lucky for Life costs $2 per play.

-Choose 5 out of 48 numbers for the white balls; then choose 1 out of 18 numbers for the Lucky Ball.

-Players can use a play slip to choose their own numbers or request an "easy pick" from the clerk and the lotto terminal can choose the numbers for them.
-Play more than one drawing by marking the "multi-draw" box on the play slip for 2, 3, 4, 5, 6, 8 or 10 consecutive drawings.

-Drawings are held at approximately 9:38 p.m.
-Central Time on Mondays and Thursdays.
-Tickets may be purchased until 8:30 p.m. on the evening of the drawing.

-Win the top prize of $1,000 a day for LIFE by matching all 5 white balls and the Lucky Ball.
-The game's second prize - for matching all five white balls without the Lucky Ball - is $25,000 a year for LIFE.

-Lucky for Life prizes must be claimed within 365 days of the drawing for which they were eligible.

-Participating Lotteries: Arkansas, Colorado, Connecticut, District of Columbia, Delaware, Iowa, Idaho, Kansas, Kentucky, Massachusetts, Maine, Michigan, Minnesota, Missouri, Montana, Nebraska, North Carolina, North Dakota, New Hampshire, Ohio, Oklahoma, Rhode Island, South Carolina, South Dakota, Vermont and Wyoming.

 Previous games offered

 All or Nothing

 Iowa, along with Minnesota, offered the MUSL version of the All or Nothing lottery game.
 Due to low sales, the game was ended and the final drawing for the All or Nothing game was held on June 30, 2017.

 Hot Lotto

 Hot Lotto was available through 14 lotteries, including Iowa's and the District of Columbia's; its drawings were held each Wednesday and Saturday.
 Hot Lotto drew five "white balls" numbered from 1 through 47, and one orange "Hot Ball", numbered 1 through 19.
 The starting jackpot was $1,000,000 (all-cash, and "taxes paid"), increasing by at least $50,000 if there is no top prize winner.
 Hot Lotto, normally $1 per play had a $2 option.
 Players could add the Sizzler option to their tickets (similar to Powerball's Power Play); it tripled non-jackpot prizes.

 On May 12, 2013, the Hot Lotto game dropped its annuity option; eight "white balls" were added to the original 39.

 The game acquired some notoriety in 2015, when it was revealed that Eddie Tipton, an employee of the Multi-State Lottery Association, attempted to rig a 2010 drawing to claim a $16.5 million prize.
 Hot Lotto held its final drawing on Oct.
 28, 2017.
 Since its jackpot was not won in the final drawing, the money was rolled into the start of the Lotto America game.